tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 #### Item

+- `lines.item`: the item (or article, goods) to be delivered
-- `lines.item.number`: the item number as in your ERP
+- `lines.item.number`: the free format item code or number as known in your ERP
+- `lines.item.revision`: the free format evision (or version) of this item number
 - `lines.item.name`: the item short name
-- `lines.item.purchaseUnitOfMeasureIso`: the 3-letter purchase unit according to ISO 80000, typical example is `pcs`
+- `lines.item.purchaseUnitOfMeasureIso`: the 3-letter purchase unit according to ISO 80000, typical example is `PCE`
-- `lines.item.supplierItemNumber`: the item number as known at the supplier.
+- `lines.item.supplierItemNumber`: the item code or number as known at the supplier.
 Advised in case of wholesale suppliers.

 {% hint style="danger" %}
 `item.number` should be unique within your company and never change.